Why Is My Neon Tetra Not Swimming? Shocking Causes And Solutions

 Can A Neon Tetra Fish Fight With Other Fish?

 Neon tetras are quite the active fish in the fish kingdom.
 That is why it is hard to differentiate whether they are fighting or playing with their tank mates.
-But, to be honest, the neon tetras love chasing other fish in the tank.
+But, honestly, the neon tetras love chasing other fish in the tank.

 However, it is not a major concern for the people as they mean no harm.
-Yes, neon tetras can fight, too, but only if you do not give it the appropriate space it needs.
+Yes, neon tetras can fight, too, but only if you do not give them the appropriate space it needs.
 Even when they are mating, the behavior can get a little aggressive.
-In other times, they are not that aggressive.
+At other times, they are not that aggressive.

 Last Words